 Kasey Robinson BA (Hons) MSc is an Inclusion and Equity and Wellbeing Facilitator and Consultant.
 Originally from the UK she has also lived and worked in the US and France and Monaco.
 She has a Masters degree in Gender from The London School of Economics and Political Science and over the years has worked with many companies and organisations ranging from healthcare brands, retail brands, schools, colleges and universities, national governments, intergovernmental organisations and charities/NGO's.
 Her work focuses on exploring and advocating for gender equality/equity, anti racism, LGBTQ rights and visibility, masculinities, sexual harassment prevention and period equity through holistic, people first workshops and projects.Read More

-Richie is an experienced educator, youth worker, trainer and facilitator, passionate about social activism and building inclusive communities.
+Richie is an experienced educator, youth worker, trainer and facilitator, focused on social activism, building inclusive communities and gender-based violence prevention.
 He has worked with young people in schools, youth groups, colleges, universities and community centres; and with adults in a range of corporate and charity settings, both in the UK and internationally.
-Alongside his facilitation work, he is a filmmaker and auteur, with a focus on ethnographic documentary.
-He studied Political Science & American Studies at the University of Sussex, as well as Documentary Directing at EICTV in San Antonio de los Baños, Cuba.
-Beyond the professional world, Richie can often be found shaving his legs to ready them for long bike rides, and can less-often be found on stage at open mic nights deconstructing Craig David lyrics or spinning stories about the personalities of different typefaces.
-Oh, and he's a BIG East 17 fanboi.Read More
+Alongside his facilitation work, he is a yoga teacher and journalist.
+He studied Political Science & American Studies at the University of Sussex, as well as Documentary Production and Directing at EICTV in San Antonio de los Baños, Cuba, and Met Film School.
+London.Read More

 Jade Ecobichon-Gray, BSc (Hons) MSc is an experienced wellness and racial equality facilitator and consultant.
 She has a Masters degree in Health Psychology and has spent over a decade working as a behavioural change practitioner with a diverse range of clients in both public and private sector organisations.
 Jade’s passion is social wellness and having recently moved to Liverpool her current work focuses on creating opportunities to authentically enhance connection, collaboration, and community for positive and sustainable social change.
 Jade also has a keen interest in the relationship between racial identity and wellbeing, facilitating workshops and masterclasses for mixed-race adults in both the UK and US.
 Jade is the Panel Lead for the Greater Manchester Race Equality Panel, a mentor for the Women of Colour Global Network and a member of the ITV Granada Diversity and Inclusion Committee.
 Outside of her professional life Jade is happiest outdoors in nature with a camera in her hand or snuggled up on the sofa with a great book.
 A self-proclaimed Island girl Jade grew up in Jersey and makes it her mission to get back and enjoy some long summer days on the beach.Read More